partheus/2022site/src/pages/about.md

 ---
 I'm a web developer, documentation specialist, business analyst, a few other adjectives and roles, close confidante of the Round Table knights, <a href="/breathe" class="nolink">freelance worldsaver</a>, lentil enthusiast...

-I have been web designing and engineering UI solutions for over half a decade now, and received my Master's degree in 2021.
+I have been designing and engineering UI solutions for over half a decade now, and received my Master's degree in 2021.
 Every year or so since 2017, my domain `parth.ninja` points to a fresh redesign of this personal website.
 Currently, this online project acts as a portfolio / journal for my unusually frequent adventures, and helps me practice web development.

 I'm extremely partial to audiobooks, as evidenced by my [weekly checkouts](https://www.goodreads.com/review/list/60162168-parth-shiralkar?shelf=audiobook) at the Multnomah County Central Library.
 I live in Portland, OR, and work with a wonderful design studio as a frontend developer.
 View my [code, work](/code).